mdx-js/mdx/packages/mdx/readme.md

 etc.
 Both the classic and automatic JSX runtimes are supported.

-See [§ Using MDX](https://mdxjs.com/using-mdx/) below on how to use the result.
+See [§ Using MDX](https://mdxjs.com/using-mdx/) on how to use the result.

 ## API